rhiot/gitbook/cloudplatform/starting.md

 This script has been developed and works with OS above :

 - `Ubuntu`

-This script should work with other Unix like OS, except these one
+- `Mac OS X`

-- `Mac OS X`: Mongodb doesn't work easily /
+This script should work with other Unix like OS

 ## Using Spring Boot runtime programatically